RageAgainstThePixel/com.utilities.rest/Utilities.Rest/Packages/com.utilities.rest/Documentation~/README.md

     disposeDownloadHandler, // Optional, dispose the DownloadHandler.
 Default is true. disposeUploadHandler, // Optional, dispose the UploadHandler.
-Default is true. certificateHandler, // Optional, certificate handler for the request. disposeCertificateHandler); // Optional, dispose the CertificateHandler.
-Default is true. var response = await Rest.GetAsync("www.your.api/endpoint", restParameters);
+Default is true. certificateHandler, // Optional, certificate handler for the request. disposeCertificateHandler, // Optional, dispose the CertificateHandler.
+Default is true. cacheDownloads, // Optional, cache downloaded content.
+Default is true debug); // Optional, enable debug output of the request.
+Default is false. var response = await Rest.GetAsync("www.your.api/endpoint", restParameters);
 ```